RodrigoAlexisCJ/Angular/README.md

 example
 tsc Hola.ts
 ```
-and to meka it run type
+and to make it run type
 ```
 node {file without extension}
 example